CDC Eases Voluntary Cruise Guidelines 24 Hours Before Deadline

-The move comes less than 24 hours before the imposed deadline for cruise lines to opt in or out of the voluntary COVID-19 Cruise Ship Program, details of which were released February 9.
+The changes came less than 24 hours before the imposed February 18 deadline for cruise lines to opt in or out of the voluntary COVID-19 Cruise Ship Program, details of which were released February 9.

 The original guidelines were initially met with surprise from the cruise industry -- and the majority of cruisers -- who believed cruise lines have been treated unfairly when their protocols already far exceed those the CDC requires on land.